 By collaborating with city officials to best understand the municipality's needs, we landed on microtrenching as an efficient solution for strengthening the fiber footprint in Los Angeles and providing better wireless coverage through fiber-fed small cells.
 We then conducted a real-life demonstration that highlighted the advantages of microtrenching.
 These include speed of deployment, decreased waste and reduced disruption to businesses and commuters—including less impact to on-street parking, critical for a city like Los Angeles.
 Favorable results from the microtrenching demonstration led the city to pass an ordinance allowing this technology to be used.
 One example of the early success: We were able to lay about 3,000 feet of fiber in LA in the span of a week—a distance that would have taken a month or more using traditional methods.
 The quality of the reinstatement was better than the city could have imagined, with 20x the pressure rating of other, undisturbed parts of the road.

-We will deploy over 40 route miles of fiber throughout Los Angeles by the end of 2020.
+We deployed 24 route miles of fiber throughout Los Angeles.
 In order to do this effectively, we created a collaborative coalition of crucial partners to represent various aspects of the city, including stakeholders from the city and local business leaders.
 And since microtrenching was new for the city, we worked with inspectors and other key parties to define a streamlined review and approval process.

 Kevin J. President of the Board of Public Works, City of Los Angeles